 This notice has been produced on behalf of:

-This document tells you about some things that you must and must not do when you are completing your work.
+This document tells you about some things that you must, and must not do when you are completing coursework.

-When you submit your work for marking, the awarding body will normally require you to sign an authentication statement confirming that you have read and followed these regulations.
+When you submit any coursework for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.

 If there is anything that you do not understand, you must ask your teacher or lecturer.